 There are a variety of volunteer opportunities including classroom help, field trip drivers, annual auction, Fall Festival, coaching CYO sports, helping with snow sports, and various committees through the Parent Teacher Club and School Commission.
-Information about volunteer opportunities can be found in the weekly school newsletter, on the PTC page, or by contacting the Parent Teacher Club Commitment Hours Chairperson.
+Information about volunteer opportunities can be found in the weekly school newsletter.

 Volunteers are required to complete a background check every three years, and the OLF Volunteer Agreement form prior to serving.
 Completion of the Seattle Archdiocese Safe Environment Program is required for volunteers working directly with students and recommended for all volunteers.